 · http://*target IP*/wp-content/themes/twentytwelve/archive.php

-As shown in the screenshot below, after traversing to the modified archive.php file in the web browser we get a low privilege reverse shell from the attacking systems IP the victims IP.
+As shown in the screenshot below, after traversing to the modified archive.php file in the web browser we get a low privilege reverse shell from the attacking systems IP to the victims IP.

 We got a low privilege access for webserver user “www-data”.

-Let us run a Linux privilege checker python script to enumerate the system info and check for the world writable files.
+Let us run a Linux privilege checker python script to enumerate the system info and check for the world-writable files.

 For that run python server using the below command to transfer file from attacker’s system to target system

 Download the linux.privchecker.py file on the tmp directory of the target system using the below command

 After enumerating we also know that the world-writable directory is the tmp directory for the user www-data.